-On April 29, 2015, through our Operating Partnership, we entered into a limited liability company agreement (amended, the "SUL LLC Agreement") with Best Years, LLC ("Best Years"), an unrelated entity and a U.S.-based affiliate of Union Life Insurance Co, Ltd. (a Chinese corporation), and formed Summit Union Life Holdings, LLC (the "SUL JV").
+On April 29, 2015, through our Operating Partnership, we entered into a limited liability company agreement (as amended, the "SUL LLC Agreement") with Best Years, LLC ("Best Years"), an unrelated entity and a U.S.-based affiliate of Union Life Insurance Co, Ltd. (a Chinese corporation), and formed Summit Union Life Holdings, LLC (the "SUL JV").
 The SUL JV is not consolidated in our condensed consolidated financial statements and is accounted for under the equity-method in our condensed consolidated financial statements (see Note 5).
-As of March 31, 2017 and December 31, 2016, we have a 10% interest in the SUL JV.
-As of March 31, 2017 and December 31, 2016, the SUL JV owned 17 properties.
+As of June 30, 2017 and December 31, 2016, the SUL JV owned 17 properties.